Vernika15/AppointmentGrocerySystem/README.md

 # 🗓️ Appointment Booking System

-This is a single-page **Appointment Booking System** built using **HTML, CSS, and Vanilla JavaScript** (modularized using Vite).
+This is a single-page **Appointment Booking System** built using **HTML, CSS, and Vanilla TypeScript** (modularized using Vite).
 It allows users to select doctors, choose available time slots, book appointments, and manage them with full **CRUD (Create, Read, Update, Delete)** functionality — all backed by `localStorage`.

 Live Demo: [appointment-booking-system](https://appointment-booking-system-git-vi-0c0ec0-vernika-gargs-projects.vercel.app)